Graduate Centre Policies

 7. Room 3.09 (Cathays Park)

+b.
+You may consume food and/or drinks but must clear up after yourself.

 c.
-You may consume food and/or drinks but must clear up after yourself and refrain from making excessive noise.

-d.
-You should be aware that the Reading Room is immediately above the Students' Union's Solus nightclub and therefore is affected by noise from Union events on specific nights especially in the autumn term.
+You should be aware that 3.09 is immediately above the Students' Union's Solus nightclub and therefore is affected by noise from Union events on specific nights especially in the autumn term.

 8. Room 3.05 (Cathays Park)

 a.
-The Lounge can be used for group work, web surfing and emailing, or just reading and relaxing.
+Room 3.05 can be used for group work, web surfing and emailing, or just reading and relaxing.
 Lidded drinks and cold food that does not give off a strong odour are permitted but you must clear up after yourself.
 Bottled water, only, is permitted at the computer tables.

 b.
 Computers may be locked by a user for no more than 20 minutes.
 Staff will unlock and reboot any machines locked for longer periods.
 We do not take any responsibility for work lost if we reboot a machine because you have exceeded the allowed period.